 Since I was young, my parents taught me that what matters the most is how much you can help people.
 It is a wonderful privilege to care for my patients and assist them in achieving healthy, happy, pain-free, and balanced lives.
 Having children has made me a better natural healer because I now understand how important it is to start natural healing at birth.

 I completed my doctorate degree in Acupuncture and Oriental Medicine (DOAM) at Five Branches University in June 2017.
 My research interest was in treating Lyme disease with acupuncture and oriental medicine, expecting acupuncture would play an important role in treating Lyme arthritis in conjunction with conventional medicine (antibiotics, anti-inflammatory drugs), as an effective pain-relieving and immune- and circulation-regulating treatment.
 The results of a clinical case study were very promising.
-I hope it would open up an opportunity for research trials concerning acupuncture treatment for Lyme arthritis and other Lyme symptoms, and focus on the integration of Traditional Chinese Medicine (TCM) and conventional medicine, in order to maximize Lyme treatment efficacy.
+I hope it would open up an opportunity for research trials concerning acupuncture treatment for Lyme arthritis and other Lyme symptoms, and —focus on the integration of Traditional Chinese Medicine (TCM) and conventional medicine, to maximize Lyme treatment efficacy.

-**If you are interested in Yoga and Chinese Martial Art Kungfu, you must try my Yoga coach Ms. Patrica Becker at Your Health and Joy , and Kungfu coach Mr. Shengwei Cheng at Silicon Valley Kung Fu Academy
+**If you are interested in Yoga and Chinese Martial Art Kungfu, you must try my Yoga coach Ms. Patrica Becker at Your Health and Joy, and Kungfu coach Mr. Shengwei Cheng at Silicon Valley Kung Fu Academy

 ADVISERS